 Eliminate your Second Mortgage Debt

 One of the many advantages of a Chapter 13 bankruptcy is the ability to eliminate your second mortgage.
 Combing the benefits of the discharge order and the motion to value process, a knowledgeable Chapter 13 bankruptcy attorney can assist you in completely eliminating your second mortgage.
-At Bains Legal, PC, our dedicated Chapter 13 Bankruptcy Attorney Pauldeep Bains has spent countless amounts of hours researching and finetuning the Motion to Value that needs to be granted by the Judge in order to accomplish this goal.
+At Sacramento Bankruptcy Lawyer, our dedicated Chapter 13 Bankruptcy Attorney Pauldeep Bains has spent countless amounts of hours researching and finetuning the Motion to Value that needs to be granted by the Judge in order to accomplish this goal.

 How does this work?